 In this article, we’ll discuss the challenges of finding a psoriasis specialist and tips from members who have found one in the past.

 Dermatologists are medical doctors who specialize in the diagnosis, treatment, and prevention of conditions related to the skin, hair, and nails.
-Dermatologists treat a wide set of skin conditions and also perform various medical and cosmetic procedures.
+Dermatologists treat a wide range of skin conditions and also perform various medical and cosmetic procedures.

-Psoriasis is a chronic autoimmune skin condition characterized by discolored, itchy, scaly patches on the skin.
 Dermatologists are considered the best specialists to treat psoriasis because this condition primarily affects the skin (although it can cause symptoms across many other body systems).

 Some people may tell you to “take who you can get” because dermatologists are hard to come by.
 However, you deserve high-quality and empathetic care for your psoriasis.
-Some things to consider when choosing a dermatologist include cost, location, doctor reviews, area of expertise, and personal preference.

 Here are some steps you can take to find a great (and affordable) psoriasis treatment provider.

-Alternatively, look for a certification by the American Board of Dermatology, the American Osteopathic Board of Dermatology, or the Royal College of Physicians and Surgeons of Canada.
 These certifications mean that this doctor has passed board exams related to dermatology and has the qualifications to treat your skin condition.

-You can do this by going onto your insurance company’s website and searching for doctors by specialty and location.
+You can do this by going to your insurance company’s website and searching for doctors by specialty and location.
 You can also find doctors online and check their website or call their office to see if they accept your insurance plan.

-You deserve affordable, transparent health care, which may be hard to come by.
+You deserve affordable, transparent healthcare, which may be hard to come by.
 When in doubt, call your insurance provider and request more information regarding the cost of your upcoming appointment.

 “Do you have a local dermatologist or do you go to a major university dermatology department?” one MyPsoriasisTeam member asked.